 Every year, noroviruses pose considerable challenges to the staff of medical and long-term care facilities, particularly in the... read more

-The bacterium Clostridium difficile, the pathogen that most often causes antibiotic-associated diarrhoea, has genetically specialised in hospital survival.
+The bacterium Clostridioides difficile, the pathogen that most often causes antibiotic-associated diarrhoea, has genetically specialised in hospital survival.
 According to a recent study by Nature Genetics1, a strain that forms resistant spores is spreading among in-patient settings.

-It is normally a harmless bacterium: Found among other microbiota in human gastrointestinal flora, Clostridium difficile rarely occurs as a pathogen.
+It is normally a harmless bacterium: Found among other microbiota in human gastrointestinal flora, Clostridioides difficile rarely occurs as a pathogen.
 However, when bacterial flora present in patients’ intestines – which include E. coli – have been killed off by antibiotics, then C. difficile can spread rapidly throughout the intestine and cause severe diarrhoea.

 C. difficile has adapted particularly well to the conditions in hospitals.
 Here the spores of the pathogen have an important selection advantage because they are very resistant to disinfectants.
 This makes it easier for the bacterium to spread.
 C. difficile infections (CDI) are the most common cause of nosocomial2 and antibiotic-associated diarrhoea today.
 In Germany alone, a total of around 70,000 people suffer from a CDI every year.